 Every heating and air conditioning brand has a set of guidelines that should be followed while performing a repair or installation to prevent damage to parts and equipment.
 A licensed technician receives exclusive training in the HVAC field.
-In addition, each contractor is taught to abide by the manufacturers instructions while executing repairs to prevent mistakes.
+In addition, each contractor is taught to abide by the manufacturers instructions while conducting air conditioner and furnace installation projects to prevent mistakes.
 To prevent damage to your boiler or furnace, do not attempt to perform do-it-yourself repairs or maintenance.

 If a licensed contractor in the HVAC industry makes a mistake while they are troubleshooting your equipment, they have insurance that will cover the cost of the cracked or deteriorated part.
 Choosing to perform a repair without a licensed contractor will void the warranty from the manufacturer.